Skip to main content

 3. Place the chessboard in view of the chosen camera and green data points will begin to appear where the camera detects intersections on the checkerboard.

-6. Right click on the camera and click stop record, then right click again and click calibrate.
+6. Right click again and click calibrate.

 5. Once you have your intrinsics for all of your cameras, deactivate the Intrinsic mode and save your project.